ThePieBaker90/On-The-Rim/Items/Weapons/Ranged/Light Machine Guns/1921A Thompson.md

 - **Value**:
 	- 50 credits
 * **Looks**:
-	* A Colt Model 1921A Thompson with a drum magazine.
+	* An old-world Colt model 1921A Thompson with a drum magazine.
+	* Manufactured by Colt Firearms (Defunct).